 And most recently, the American Bankers Association fueled that debate by releasing a new report citing a near-12 percent increase in fraud losses for banks from 2012-2014 – owing mainly to the spike in retail breaches. (see ABA: Fraud Losses Are Up – But Don’t Blame Banks.)

-But Brian Engle, executive director of the Retail Cyber Intelligence Sharing Center, says cross-industry collaboration and information sharing with banking institutions are helping retailers improve their cybersecurity posture.
+But Brian Engle, executive director of Retail and Hospitality Information Sharing and Analysis Center, says cross-industry collaboration and information sharing with banking institutions are helping retailers improve their cybersecurity posture.

 “We are using information sharing and collaboration to formulate the best architecture and the best construction of how to implement certain technologies or leverage certain technologies, cybersecurity technologies, for protection, detection and response,” says Engle during this interview with Information Security Media Group.
 “And we are looking at how to apply funding in the areas of supporting that information sharing – that trust building.”

-Over the next 12 to 16 months, information sharing will become increasingly important, and the Retail Cyber Intelligence Sharing Center, also known as the R-CISC, expects to position itself at the center of that discussion, Engle says.
+Over the next 12 to 16 months, information sharing will become increasingly important, and Retail and Hospitality Information Sharing and Analysis Center, also known as the RH-ISAC, expects to position itself at the center of that discussion, Engle says.

-The R-CISC now has more than 100 merchants as members, he points out.
-What’s more, R-CISC’s close relationship with Financial Services Information Sharing and Analysis Center is aimed at ensuring that those member merchants are able to collaborate and share threat intelligence directly with the banking community, Engle explains.
+The RH-ISAC now has more than 100 merchants as members, he points out.
+What’s more, RH-ISAC’s close relationship with Financial Services Information Sharing and Analysis Center is aimed at ensuring that those member merchants are able to collaborate and share threat intelligence directly with the banking community, Engle explains.

 “We work extremely closely with the FS-ISAC,” he says.
 “We have chosen to utilize the same technology and information sharing platform … and our ISAC function is actually located in the same building as the FS-ISAC.”